USING IRONXL FOR PYTHON

 Features of IronXL

 • Creation and Modification of Excel Files: Developers can create new Excel files and edit existing ones, as well as add, remove, and manage worksheets.
-Additionally, they can use DLL files to interface with other Excel components.

-• .
-NET Integration and Cross-compatibility: IronXL can be integrated with various .NET platforms, such as Xamarin,.NET Core, and .NET Framework, and its cross-platform compatibility makes it suitable for use in a variety of application scenarios.
+• .NET Integration and Cross-compatibility: IronXL can be integrated with various .NET platforms, such as Xamarin, .NET Core, and .NET Framework, and its cross-platform compatibility makes it suitable for use in a variety of application scenarios.

-• User-friendly API: The library is easy to use for developers of all skill levels thanks to its clear and well-documented API.
+• User-friendly API: The library is easy to use for developers of all skill levels, thanks to its clear and well-documented API.
 To efficiently interact with your files, you don't need to be an expert in Excel structures.

-Data manipulation and Excel integration enable programmers to work with Excel files and provide dependable solutions.
 For more information on usage, please refer to this documentation.

 Creating a New Project Folder

-Launch the Visual Studio Code.
+Launch Visual Studio Code.

 Select a place on your PC where you wish to save your newly created project folder.
-To create the project folder, click "Select Folder".
+Then, click "Select Folder" to create the project folder.

 Creating a Python File in VS Code

-There are two methods to do this:
+Two methods to do this:

-• Right-click anywhere in the project folder and choose New File.
-Name your Python file (say, my_script.py) after the .py extension.
+• Right-click anywhere in the project folder and choose "New File".
+Name your Python file (e.g., my_script.py).

 Install IronXL

-pip install IronXL
+pip install ironxl

 Read Excel file Using IronXL

-from ironxl import *
+from ironxl import WorkBook

 workbook = WorkBook.Load("Demo.xlsx")